 COMMISSIONS

-1995 to 2009
+1995 to 2016

-Numerous Private Commissions in particular:
+Numerous Private Commissions to list a few:

-2009 Patrick Mann Memorial Floating Trophy, Bronze Portrait of a Matabele Ox
+Patrick Mann Memorial Floating Trophy, Bronze Portrait of a Matabele Ox

 Bronze Group of African Painted Hunting Dogs